cpeditor/cpeditor.github.io/content/docs/preferences/extensions/_index.md

 ## Code Formatting

-#### Format Code on Manual Save

-Format the code when saving it manually.

-#### Format Code on Auto Save

-Format the code when auto-saving it.

 ### Clang Format

 Clang Format is used to format the C/C++ and Java codes.
 You can click Actions->Format Code or press the shortcut <kbd>Ctrl+Shift+I</kbd> to format the codes.
 If you have selected a part of the code, only the selection (and its necessary adjacent codes) will be formatted.